ForEvolve/forevolve.github.io/_drafts/en/2021-02-21-learn-coding-with-dot-net-core-part-2.md

       }
 ---

-In this article we explore variables.
+In this article, we explore variables.
 What they are, how to create them, and how to use them.
 Variables are one of the most important elements of a program, making it dynamic.
-Of course there are more to variables than what we can cover in a single article; this is only the beginning.
+Of course, there is more to variables than what we can cover in a single article; this is only the beginning.

 This article is the second of a **learn programming** series where you need **no prior knowledge of programming**.
 If you want to **learn how to program** and want to learn it **using .NET/C#**, this is the right place.
-I suggest to read the whole series in order, but that's not mandatory.<!--more-->
+I suggest reading the whole series in order, but that's not mandatory.<!--more-->

 ## Definition of a variable

-Before beginning, it is important to know what we are aiming at.
+Before beginning, it is essential to know what we are aiming at.

-**A variable is an identifier that we can use programmatically, to access a value stored in memory.**
+**A variable is an identifier that we can use programmatically to access a value stored in memory.**

 Let's break that down, an **identifier** is a name, a way to identify your variable.
 We then can use that identifier to read or write data into memory.
 That memory is the **random-access memory (RAM)** of the computer executing the code.
 But you don't even have to worry about that because .NET manages most of it for you.
-To begin, all you need to know is how to declare a variable and how to use it.
+First, all you need to know is how to declare a variable and how to use it.

-There are many different types of variables and ways to optimize memory usage, but the concept always remains similar to what we are covering now.
+There are many different types of variables and ways to optimize memory usage.
+Still, the concept always remains similar to what we are covering now.

 ## Creating a variable using the `var` keyword